aibee00/EventGPT/README.md

 Assumption: The data is putted at path `cache`, which can be configed at `eventgpt/configs/default.yaml`.

+You can download dataset from [BaiduWebDisk](https://pan.baidu.com/s/1NLldQg2QTjCrWmgynlfKyA?pwd=32kq). (提取码: 32kq).
+You should extract it under the path: `./cache`

 ## 1.3 Run/Model/Datasets/Processors and some others configs

 This can be set in the following yaml files: